kstrafe/Cxy/documentation/rationale.md

 so are pure trees.

     pure tree:
-      Create an object 'a_' of a pure subtree.
+      Create an object 'a_' of a pure sub-tree.
       Perform a finite amount of operations on 'a_'.

-      Create an object 'b_' of the same pure subtree as 'a_'.
+      Create an object 'b_' of the same pure sub-tree as 'a_'.
       Perform the same operations as performed on 'a_', on 'b_'.

       The two objects should be in an exactly equal state.

-This makes sense because we can only guarantee purity if the subtree (from here on referred to as module) modules do not have any other data that might make them unequal.
-For example, if an object read from an implicit variable, or from a socket.
-We can not guarantee modular purity in those cases.
+This makes sense because we can only guarantee purity if the sub-tree (from here on referred to as module) does not access any other data that might make them unequal. we can not guarantee modular purity if some data is read from an implicit variable, or from a socket.

-Good, we got a few ideas written down:
+Good, we got a few ideas written:
 * Meta Programming
 * Functional Purity
 * Modular Purity